akeneo/pim-docs/reference/scalability_guide/more_than_64_indexes_with_mongodb.rst

 More than 64 indexes with MongoDB?
 ----------------------------------

-A known limit of MongoDB is the number of indexes per collection https://docs.mongodb.org/manual/reference/limits/#Number-of-Indexes-per-Collection
+A known limit of MongoDB is the number of indexes per collection https://docs.mongodb.org/manual/reference/limits/#Number-of-Indexes-per-Collection.

 The product documents are stored in a single collection and can be impacted by this limit.

-Once that the 64 indexes have been generated and used, the 65th will not be created and the search on this missing index will be slow.
+Once that 64 indexes have been generated and used, the 65th will not be created and the search on this missing index will be slow.

-Here is the complete formula to check if you have, by far, more indexes than the limited threshold that MongoDB can manage alone:
+Here is the complete formula to check if you have more indexes than the limited threshold that MongoDB can manage alone:

 .. code-block:: yaml